 “The Subtweet takes the topic of online life and allows it to become simply part of the lives of its fully human, complex characters.
 What emerges is a deeply moving tale about the relationships between artists and friends.
-Immediate and intimate, it’s written with heart by an essential voice.” — Jonny Sun, author of Everyone’s a Aliebn When Ur a Aliebn Too
+Biting and beautiful, it’s written with heart by an essential voice.” — Jonny Sun, author of Everyone’s a Aliebn When Ur a Aliebn Too

 “The Subtweet is a smart, funny, incisive, heart-crushing interrogation of art, race, friendship, social media, and the music industry.
 These characters and their self-destructive self-doubt are compelling, real, and vivid.
-I wanted to live-tweet my reading because I’m just obsessed.
-Vivek’s voice is the future of publishing.” — Andrea Warner, author of Buffy Sainte-Marie: The Authorized Biography
+I wanted to live-tweet my reading because I’m just obsessed.” — Andrea Warner, author of Buffy Sainte-Marie: The Authorized Biography

 “So engaging.
 I can’t think of anything I’ve read that has captured Twitter culture so well.
 There is something special in this book that really touches on the absurdity and pressure of social media and art.
 I couldn’t put it down.” — Sara Quin, of Tegan and Sara

 “A subtle mystery — it captures the adrenaline-filled strange alienation and over-visibility of social media, the sedimentations of racism, and the vicissitudes of female friendship.
 This is a literary novel as well as a hyper-contemporary one.
 I literally gasped.” — Erin Wunker, author of Notes from a Feminist Killjoy